MelvinKim/Microservices-with-Spring-boot-Spring-cloud-Docker-Kubernetes/README.md

 -docker rmi image-name:tag
 -docker rmi image-id

-Docker volumes:
+# Docker volumes:
 -Types of docker volumes
-i)persistent
+1. persistent
-ii)Ephemeral - exist as long as the container is using them
+2. Ephemeral - exist as long as the container is using them

 **Docker Architecture**
     Docker client